Juventus FC: Club rivalries

 Juventus have significant rivalries with two main clubs.

 Their traditional rivals are fellow Turin club Torino; matches between the two sides are known as the Derby della Mole (Turin Derby).
 The rivalry dates back to 1906 as Torino was founded by break-away Juventus players and staff.

-Their most high-profile rivalry is with Inter, another big Serie A club located in Milan, the capital of the neighbouring region of Lombardy.
+Their most high-profile rivalry is with Inter Milan, another big Serie A club located in Milan, the capital of the neighbouring region of Lombardy.
 Matches between these two clubs are referred to as the Derby d'Italia (Derby of Italy) and the two regularly challenge each other at the top of the league table, hence the intense rivalry.
-Until the Calciopoli scandal which saw Juventus forcibly relegated, the two were the only Italian clubs to have never played below Serie A. Notably, the two sides are the first and the third most supported clubs in Italy and the rivalry has intensified since the later part of the 1990s; reaching its highest levels ever post-Calciopoli, with the return of Juventus to Serie A.
+Until the Calciopoli scandal which saw Juventus forcibly relegated, the two were the only Italian clubs to have never played below Serie A. Notably, the two sides are the first and the second most supported clubs in Italy and the rivalry has intensified since the later part of the 1990s; reaching its highest levels ever post-Calciopoli, with the return of Juventus to Serie A.

-The rivalry with AC Milan is a rivalry between the two most titled and supported teams in Italy.
-The challenge confronts also two of the clubs with greater basin of supporters as well as those with the greatest turnover and stock market value in the country.
+The rivalry with AC Milan is a rivalry between the two most titled and two of the most supported teams in Italy.
 The match-ups between Milan and Juventus, is regarded as the championship of Serie A, and both teams were often fighting for the top positions of the standings, sometimes even decisive for the award of the title.

 They also have rivalries with Roma, Fiorentina and Napoli.